Shuzhengz/dark-discord/README.md

 You can customize this theme by changing the color hex codes in the file

 (Be careful, there's a lot of them)

+You can also customize any other component by opening discord in your browser, and see the components using the inspect tool.

+Simply copy the container (i.e. `.container-ZMc96U`) and then set the properties you want using standard CSS.